 In order to proceed with the oral examination, a quorum of four voting members of the Final Oral Examination Committee must be present.
-However, one examiner may be counted towards the quorum in the case where he or she, though not physically present, participates in the oral examination through telecommunications.
+However, one examiner may be counted towards the quorum in the case where they, though not physically present, participate in the oral examination through telecommunications.